 While it’s true that mental illness does not discriminate, Black, Indigenous and People of Color (BIPOC) have historically faced many barriers to receiving access to adequate mental health services.
 Even before the pandemic, health inequities, such as poverty and discrimination, caused drastic health disparities among vulnerable, underserved populations.
 And in the past year, we’ve seen an alarming rate of BIPOC patients who are struggling so much financially, that achieving optimal health seems unattainable.

-July is Minority Mental Health Awareness Month, and our team at Bayless Integrated Healthcare joins the U.S. Department of Health and Human Services Office of Minority Health (OMH) and other groups advocating for improved access to mental health treatment and services.
+July is Minority Mental Health Awareness Month, and our team at denova Collaborative Healthcare joins the U.S. Department of Health and Human Services Office of Minority Health (OMH) and other groups advocating for improved access to mental health treatment and services.

 According to the OMH, poor mental health can lead to a wide array of physical and emotional problems that can quickly snowball out of control.
 In addition, barriers to access of care, a lack of help and support, and poor quality of care can lead to suicide among racial and ethnic minority populations.